codeREADr/api/1.0/contents/CustomQuestions.md

 &nbsp;&nbsp;&nbsp;&nbsp; This function is responsible receiving the answer ```VALUE``` from the app and loading it into your Custom Question UI.

 ##### ```fireAnswerForCR()```
-&nbsp;&nbsp;&nbsp;&nbsp; Sends the answer to the app by firing a formatted location load event ```window.location = codereadr:answerForCR:NEW_ANSWER_VALUE``` that the app will consume.
-You do not have to modify this function but it should be called anytime the answer value changes.
+&nbsp;&nbsp;&nbsp;&nbsp; Sends the answer to the app by firing a location load event (i.e. ```window.location = codereadr:answerForCR:NEW_ANSWER_VALUE```) that the app will consume.
+You do not have to modify this function but it should be called anytime the answer value changes or to set a default answer.

 ##### ```isAnswerValidForCR()```
 &nbsp;&nbsp;&nbsp;&nbsp; A boolean function that returns false if the current answer is invalid and should prevent the user from submitting the scan.
-Return true the answer is valid or if you simply don't need to validate this type of question.
+By default you should return `true`.
+Only return `false` if you are validating the answer and want to block scan submit when the answer is not valid.

 ## Example<a name="example"></a>
 Below is a barebones zip code custom question.
 (An extend version: <a href="https://github.com/codeREADr/api/blob/master/1.0/contents/examples/webcollect/zipcode.html" target="_blank">View</a> or <a href="https://raw.github.com/codeREADr/api/master/1.0/contents/examples/webcollect/zipcode.html" target="_blank">Download</a>)